FlavioLorenzi/ComputerGraphics/README.md

 ## Hair shading (BSDF for a more realistic-looking hairs)
-This section is well described in the report.pdf
+This section is well described in the [report](HairShading/Report.pdf)

 some results are showed following: